Music Licences PRS/PPL

 The PRS is an association of authors, composers, publishers and other owners of musical copyright established to protect and enforce their rights both in the UK and abroad, to restrain unauthorised use of their work and to collect fees for permission to perform such work in public.
 The fact that no charge for admission is made to a musical function, or that at a concert artists give their services free, does not relieve the club from liability for any breach of performing right.

 The cost of these licences will vary from club to club depending on its size and the frequency sound recordings are used.
-Generally the PRS licence is considerably more expensive than the PPL licence.
 The cost of the licences increases if the recording is not simply used as background music but for featured attractions to the premises and as a dance.
 In such cases the cost of the license increases with average attendance and hours of use of the recording.
 The licence will also increase according to the number of televisions, jukeboxes, CD players etc in the club.